-We know we are animals biologically speaking.
+We know humans are animals, biologically speaking.
 Yet do we really feel we are?
-I suspect we know this mostly as an abstract scientific detail.
-Catching the flu for the ‘first time’ in my life may offer an example of how thought can separate us from feeling our animal-ness fully.
+In reality, there is a wide gap between our abstract knowledge and our visceral experience.
+Catching the flu for the ‘first time’ in my life may offer an example of how thought can separate us from fully feeling our animal-ness.

-Claiming that I caught the flu for the first time must be incorrect, but up until now, I never knew the difference between a cold and the flu.
-I’ve heard of flu shots and the danger of catching the flu, like the bird flu of a few years ago.
+Assuming that I caught the flu for the ‘first time’ must be incorrect, but up until now, I never knew the difference between a cold and the flu.
+Sure, I’ve heard of flu shots and the risks for old people and kids catching the flu.
 However, whenever I came down with flu-ish symptoms I ‘knew’ I just had a cold.
-Do you see where I’m heading with this?

-No?
-Here’s another example.
+My ‘first time’ with depression offers another example.
 Up until about 30 years ago, I’d never been depressed.
 I’d heard about people having depression; I just ‘knew’ I’d never experience it myself.
-After my intense six-month long day and night work on the correlations, I experienced depression for the first time in my life.
+After my intense six-month long day and night work on the correlations (Tools of Taoist Thought: Correlations), I experienced depression for the ‘first time’ in my life.
 However, was that really the first time?
 Like never having caught the flu, never feeling depression until then was most improbable.

 “Thick like the uncarved block”

-We can’t stand the emptiness and stillness that comes with embracing the uncarved block.
+We fear the emptiness and stillness that embracing the uncarved block evokes.
 Chapter 20 hints why… Between yea and nay, How much difference is there?
 Between good and evil, How great is the distance?
-We clearly need to make more of less, mountains out of molehills.
-Doing so supports our illusion of self and that ‘things’ truly matter!
-Chapter 19’s, Exhibit the unadorned and embrace the uncarved block, Have little thought of self and as few desires as possible, feels virtuous because it is the last thing we truly want to do.
-It promises balance to our reality, so we imagine ourselves doing it ‘tomorrow’.
+We obviously feel the need to exaggerate experience and make more of less.
+Doing so supports our illusion of self and that ‘things’ truly exist and matter!
+Perhaps chapter 19’s, Exhibit the unadorned and embrace the uncarved block, Have little thought of self and as few desires as possible, feels virtuous because it is the last thing we are viscerally driven to do.
+It promises balance to our reality, and so we imagine ourselves doing it ‘tomorrow’.

-We can’t find peace of mind until we can name our experiences.
+Clearly, we can’t feel peace of mind until we name our experiences.
 To be honest, that’s why I contemplate my observations.
 Writing about all this is just another way of naming.
 On the other hand, I’m always looking for that mysterious sameness in order to blur distinctions, and make less out of more.
 What I’m doing sounds a lot like chapter 36.
 To paraphrase: If you would have a thing [blurred], you must first [clarify] it.
 Indeed, isn’t this what we all do through life?
-Simply fill in the blanks: If you would have ____ laid aside, you must first set it up.
+Simply fill in the blank: If you would have ____ laid aside, you must first set it up.